wilkgr76/chat_c/README.md

 ```diff
 + <you> Thanks wilkgr
 ```
 (except for the '+'.
-That's to make Github highlight it green)
+That's to make Github highlight it green.)